Cognitive Dissonance as the Structural Antagonist

 Without it, desire becomes straightforward pursuit.
 With it, every positive signal becomes destabilizing.
 The protagonist does not merely fear rejection; she fears the rearrangement of self that mutual desire would require.
 To accept love, interest, softness, or erotic attention from another woman, she may have to relinquish a long-maintained identity: the untouchable one, the competent one, the unwanted one, the one who never asks, the one who stays in control.

-That is why she misreads.
-Not because she is foolish.
-Because accurate perception carries consequences.
+That is why she may favour the safer interpretation.
+Not because she is foolish, but because accepting a more hopeful possibility carries consequences.

 Emotional Parallax: How Desire and Fear Change the Same Event